-This post was written by Megan Santa Croce, who is currently battling Cancer for the second time.
+This is the first post in a series by Megan Santa Croce, who at the age of 24 is battling cancer for the second time.

 Hello everyone.
 My name is Megan Santa Croce, and in honor of Ovarian Cancer Awareness Month, I wanted to share my story.
 So, here it is.

 And as of late, this is my current status in life: a woman of 22, no ovaries, fallopian tubes, or uterus, and fighting cancer for the second time.
 Oh, the joys of youth!
 My first diagnosis was at 15, when they found a sertoli-leydig tumor in my abdomen attached to one ovary.
 During the removal, they left me with an ovary and my uterus, because without that ovary, I would not have the ability to produce my own hormones or have children.
 However, kind as this idea was, this past June I had a recurrence, and the remaining ovary was taken out.